cakephp/docs/en/core-utility-libraries/httpsocket.rst

     $http = new HttpSocket();
     $response = $http->get('http://www.cakephp.org');

-    // Check the body for the prescene of a title tag.
+    // Check the body for the presence of a title tag.
     $titlePos = strpos($response->body, '<title>');

     // Get the status code for the response.